folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 ```

-If you want to use the Data Import module, you have to set KAFKA_HOST in the launch descriptor of the following modules, because these modules also talk directly to Kafka:
+You also have to set KAFKA_HOST in the launch descriptor of the following modules, because these modules also talk directly to Kafka:
-  - mod-data-import-2.0.2
-  - mod-source-record-manager-3.0.7
   - mod-source-record-storage-5.0.4
   - mod-inventory-16.3.2
   - mod-inventory-storage-20.2.1

+If you are deploying platform-complete, you also have to set KAFKA_HOST in the launch descriptor of these modules:
+  - mod-data-import-2.0.2
+  - mod-source-record-manager-3.0.7

-Apply the same steps as for the module descriptor of mod-pubsub to those of these 5 modules, but change only the value of KAFKA_HOST (they don't have OKAPI_URL as an env param).
+Apply the same steps as for the module descriptor of mod-pubsub to these modules, but change only the value of KAFKA_HOST (they don't have OKAPI_URL as an env param).

 3. Post the list of backend modules to deploy and enable.
 Also, you can set the (tenantParameters)[https://github.com/folio-org/okapi/blob/master/doc/guide.md#install-modules-per-tenant] to load their sample and reference data.